-Students are also required to complete at least 3 but not more than 9 units of Field Education (course codes FE).
+Students are also required to complete at least 6 but not more than 9 units of Field Education (course codes FE).
+A maximum of 3 FE credits may be credited through CPE.
 Please refer to the "Field Education Handbook" on the IBS website for additional information.
 Students should meet with the Field Education Director early and regularly during their program.